vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/super-node.md

 As a rule of thumb, a vertex is considered dense when the number of its edges exceeds 10,000.
 Some special cases require additional consideration。

+!!!
+Note

+    In Nebula Graph {{ nebula.release }}, there isn't any data structure to store the out/in degree for each vertex.
+Therefore there is no direct method to know a super vertex or not.
+You can try to use Spark to count the degrees periodically.

 ### Indexes for duplicate properties

 In a property graph, there is another class of cases similar to super vertices: a property has a very high duplication rate, i.e., many vertices with the same Tag but different VIDs have identical property and property values.